Submission & Approval Process Guidelines for New Videos and Publications Content

 For NEW Content Proposals:

-STEP 1: The proposal is reviewed by AIHA staff, volunteer group leadership, and the volunteer group Board liaison(s) concurrently.
+STEP 1: The proposal is reviewed by AIHA staff, volunteer group chair, and the volunteer group Board liaison(s) concurrently.

 STEP 2: Comments are compiled, and an email is sent to members of CPAG to notify them that a proposal is ready for review.